amankv1234/inamigos-foundation-website/README.md

 5. Open a Pull Request

 ### Code Formatting Rules
 - Always use **Tailwind CSS** for styling.
-Avoid writing custom CSS unless absolutely necessary (like the `.glass` utility).
+Avoid writing custom CSS unless absolutely necessary.
 - Ensure all components are strongly typed with **TypeScript Interfaces**.
+Do not use `any`.
-- Never introduce backend logic (Prisma, API routes) to this specific frontend showcase repository.
+- Never introduce backend logic (Prisma, API routes) to this specific frontend showcase repository without prior approval.

 ---

-## 📝 License
+## 📝 License & Contact

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.

----

-## 📫 Contact

 **InAmigos Foundation**
 - Email: contact@inamigos.org